yuri-gushin/dp-util/README.txt

 DefensePro supports up to 256 different network objects as part of a network class.
-When dp-util creates a network class from a location containing over 256 network objects, it splits the location addresses across multiple network classes with a "-part-N" suffix.
+When dp-util creates a network class from a location containing over 256 network objects, it splits the location addresses across multiple network classes with a "-N" suffix.